Belan-Mihail/cooking-blog/README.md

-9. As a site user, I can select a specific category of posts that are interesting to me
 10. As a registered user of the site I can create and update profile page
 11. As a registered user of the site, I can see all my published posts on the portfolio page
 12. As a user of the site I can see interesting quotes and aphorisms about food